-We’ve been extremely fortunate to have just spent our second summer house sitting in Hawaii.
+We’ve been extremely fortunate to have just spent our second summer house sitting in Hawaii and enjoying island life.
 It’s such a unique and special place – far removed from the hectic hustle of the mainland.
 We have truly found our happy place there, with its calming island breeze, sweet people, and one-ness with nature.
-But life in Hawaii can take some getting used to, especially if you are from a big city and haven’t been to any tropical locales before.
+But island life in Hawaii can take some getting used to, especially if you are from a big city and haven’t been to any tropical locales before.

 As house sitters, we have an added responsibility to take care of pets and a home while visiting.
 So, it is important for us to do our research and be prepared for anything that may happen on our watch.
 While many of these tips will benefit fellow pet and house sitters, it will also help anyone planning to live like a local during their visit – outside the resort areas.